glehu/CWO_ERP/README.md

 Next to inserting and looking up entries, there is also an analytics module, that allows the user to generate a pie chart, showing the distribution of cities across all stored contacts.

-Right clicking the "Sales" or "Expenses" fields of a contact enable the user to look up invoices of this contact.
+Right-clicking the "Sales" or "Expenses" fields of a contact enable the user to look up invoices for this contact.

 #### M3 Invoices
 This module is designed to store invoice data, e.g. income and expenses.